not of or relating to the Roman Catholic Church

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

 How to use non-Catholic in a sentence

-But the order was not followed in non-catholic countries, causing the Jesuits to continue in Russia and its territories.Pope Francis Is a Jesuit: Seven Things You Need to Know About the Society of Jesus | Caroline Linton | March 14, 2013 | THE DAILY BEAST
+But the order was not followed in non-Catholic countries, causing the Jesuits to continue in Russia and its territories.Pope Francis Is a Jesuit: Seven Things You Need to Know About the Society of Jesus | Caroline Linton | March 14, 2013 | THE DAILY BEAST

-non-catholic writers, and even Catholics, sometimes lose sight of this.Saint Bonaventure | Rev. Fr.
+non-Catholic writers, and even Catholics, sometimes lose sight of this.Saint Bonaventure | Rev. Fr.
 Laurence Costelloe, O.F.M.

 Poison-thought has eaten the vitals of non-Catholic sectaries.The Young Priest's Keepsake | Michael Phelan

 It is in these circumstances that non-Catholic soldiers of the new Armies are turning from materialistic charms to holy emblems.The Irish on the Somme | Michael MacDonagh

 In such instances the non-Catholic rule seems to be: Tell a lie, and have done with it.The Gunpowder Plot and Lord Mounteagle's Letter | Henry Hawkes Spink Jr.